niplav/site/reviews.md

 	- They tell you some quite strict rules at the beginning, then don't supervise at all.
 		- E.g. white clothes, right leg on left leg, right hand in left hand, prostating before the small altar before/after each meditation session…
 - Meditation style:
-	- Half walking meditation!
+	- Half the time was spent on walking meditation!
 It's great!
 	- Sitting meditation:
 		- Simple labeling, some light bodyscanning
 		- Balances absorption and insight quite well imho